 (Copy this URL and paste it into your browser to create your secret keys)

-Your secret keys will be automatically generated.
+Your unique keys will be automatically generated.
 Select and copy all of the screen content to your clipboard …

 (Copy everything on this screen to your clipboard)

-Go back to your wp-config.php file and replace the section highlighted below with the contents of your clipboard …
+Go back to your wp-config.php file, select all of the placeholder text and choose paste to replace the section highlighted below with the contents of your clipboard …

 (Replace this section with the contents of your clipboard)

-Once you have pasted the new values into your file, check to make sure that everything is ok, then resave and close your wp-config.php file …
+Once you have pasted the new values into your file, check to make sure that everything is ok, then resave and close the wp-config.php file …

 (Unique keys and salts added)